Vietnam.vn - Nền tảng quảng bá Việt Nam

 AUSTRALIAN DOLLAR AUD 16,390.39 16,555.95 17,087.91

-CANADIAN DOLLAR CAD 17,748.41 17,927.68 18,503.72
+Canadian Dollar CAD 17,748.41 17,927.68 18,503.72

-SWISS FRANC CHF 28,344.66 28,630.97 29,550.91
+SWISS FRANCE CHF 28,344.66 28,630.97 29,550.91

 YUAN RENMINBI CNY 3,422.66 3,457.23 3,568.85

-DANISH KRONE DKK - 3,601.16 3,739.24
+DANISH KRONE DKK But 3,601.16 3,739.24

-EURO EUR 26,661.10 26,930.40 28,124.32
+EURO CZ 26,661.10 26,930.40 28,124.32

-Sterling Pound GBP 32,031.73 32,355.28 33,394.89
+POUND STERLING GBP 32,031.73 32,355.28 33,394.89

-HONGKONG DOLLAR HKD 3,084.08 3,115.24 3,215.33
+HONG KONG DOLLAR HKD 3,084.08 3,115.24 3,215.33

-INDIAN RUPEE INR - 294.13 305.90
+INDIAN RUPEE INR But 294.13 305.90

-YEN JPY 165.47 167.14 175.10
+YEN rush 165.47 167.14 175.10

-KOREAN WON KRW 15.95 17.72 19.23
+Korean Won KRW 15.95 17.72 19.23

-KUWAITIAN DINAR KWD - 80,560.19 83,784.93
+KUWAITI DINAR KWD But 80,560.19 83,784.93

-MALAYSIAN RINGGIT MYR - 5,808.01 5,934.98
+MALAYSIAN RINGGIT MYR But 5,808.01 5,934.98

-NORWEGIAN KRONER NOK - 2,299.99 2,397.76
+NORWEGIAN KRONER NOK But 2,299.99 2,397.76

-RUSSIAN RUBLE RUB - 256.34 283.78
+RUSSIAN RUBLE RUB But 256.34 283.78

-SAUDI RIAL SAR - 6,548.74 6,810.88
+SAUDI RIAL SAR But 6,548.74 6,810.88

-SWEDISH KRONA SEK - 2,367.23 2,467.86
+SWEDISH KRONA SEK But 2,367.23 2,467.86

 SINGAPORE DOLLAR SGD 18,595.01 18,782.84 19,386.35

-THAILAND THB 660.58 733.98 762.12
+THAILAND BAHT THB 660.58 733.98 762.12

-US DOLLAR USD 24,440.00 24,470.00 24,810.00
+US DOLLAR cau 24,440.00 24,470.00 24,810.00

-Exchange rate developments in the domestic market
+Exchange rate movements in the domestic market

-The reference USD exchange rate at the State Bank of Vietnam is listed at: 23,400 VND - 25,282 VND.
+The reference USD exchange rate listed at the State Bank of Vietnam's Exchange Department is: 23,400 VND - 25,282 VND.

-USD exchange rates at commercial banks are as follows:
+The USD exchange rates at commercial banks for buying and selling are as follows:

 Vietcombank: 24,430 VND - 24,800 VND.

-Vietinbank: 24,300 VND - 24,800 VND.
+Vietinbank : 24,300 VND - 24,800 VND.

 Tỷ giá ngoại tệ, tỷ giá USD/VND hôm nay 24/9: EUR 'rớt thảm', USD tăng dần

-Exchange rate developments in the world market
+Exchange rate movements in the global market.

-The US Dollar Index (DXY) measures the greenback's movements against six major currencies (EUR, JPY, GBP, CAD, SEK, CHF) at 100.91, up 0.91%.
+The US Dollar Index (DXY), which measures the fluctuations of the greenback against six major currencies (EUR, JPY, GBP, CAD, SEK, CHF), stood at 100.91, up 0.91%.

-The data comes after the US Federal Reserve (Fed) cut interest rates by 50 basis points last week, with some Fed officials commenting on September 23 that the move was aimed at maintaining balance in the economy.
+This data comes after the US Federal Reserve (Fed) cut interest rates by 50 basis points last week, with some Fed officials commenting on September 23 that the move was aimed at maintaining balance in the economy.

 Source: https://baoquocte.vn/ty-gia-ngoai-te-ty-gia-usdvnd-hom-nay-249-eur-rot-tham-usd-tang-dan-287284.html